Rental Guides · Last updated 2 June 2026

 How long are rental contracts in La Linea?

-Standard residential contracts run for 1 year initially but automatically extend up to 5 years total (or 7 if the landlord is a company).
-Tenants can leave after the first 6 months with 2 months written notice, regardless of what the contract says — this is protected by Spanish law.
+Standard residential contracts run for one year initially but automatically extend up to five years total (or seven if the landlord is a company).
+Tenants can leave after the first six months with two months written notice, regardless of what the contract says: this right is protected by the LAU.

 Are there agencies in La Linea that can help me find a flat?